2025 VIRTUAL JUDGE SUPPORT

 TECHNICAL INSTRUCTIONS

-All Judges and Pitchers (Participants) must conduct an onbaording call with the Pow Wow Pitch Team to ascertain video, audio and Internet quality before participating in the sessions.
-To ensure consistency and avoid technical issues, we ask participants to set up in advance (computer equipment, location and internet connection) and ensure that the technical setup will remain the same setup for use on the day of the session.
+All Judges are encouraged to connect with the Pow Wow Pitch team to ensure their video, audio and Internet quality are good to go before participating in the recording sessions.
+To ensure consistency and avoid technical issues, we ask that you set up in advance (computer equipment and internet connection at the location you will be for the recording session) and ensure that the technical setup will remain the same setup for use on the day of the session.
 Changing the setup may result in unexpected technical problems.

 Desktop computer or laptop